 Morning meetings are valuable chunks of time to learn about our students.
 They provide a safe space for kids to share honestly with the group.

-Ask questions that you wouldn’t usually think to ask during academic learning time or in the brief conversations we have each day.
+Ask questions you wouldn’t usually think to ask during academic learning time or in our brief conversations each day.
 When kids share, we grow familiar with their circumstances, beliefs, joys, struggles, and opinions about school, life, and themselves.

 Take time to model and practice proper “whole-body” listening.
 Also, teach and give examples of clear, fluent speech.
-Participating in daily classroom meetings will build listening and speaking skills naturally.
+Participating in daily classroom meetings will naturally build listening and speaking skills.

 Morning meetings have different components that help bring the class together and connect.
-A popular format follows the Responsive Classroom method with four main parts.
+A popular format follows the Responsive Classroom Morning Meetings method, which has four main parts.
 Your morning meeting can take on its structure depending on your classroom needs and time allowance.

 Necessary Elements of Any Morning Meeting